 The Cornerstones of JGS

-Our proprietary executive function (EF) program, Strategic Connections™, is infused throughout the curriculum, in every classroom, daily!
-Each month, students implement strategies for different EF concepts such as organization, metacognition (awareness and understanding of one’s own thought processes), planning, etc., to make learning—and life—easier.
+Our comprehensive proprietary executive function (EF) program, Strategic Connections™, is infused throughout the curriculum, in every classroom, daily!
+Students learn and practice strategies for different EF concepts such as organization, metacognition (awareness and understanding of one’s own thought processes), planning, etc., to make learning—and life—easier.

-JGS students participate in a daily FLEX hour in their areas of need and/or enrichment (reading, writing, math, STEM, or a combination thereof).
+JGS lower and middle school students participate in a daily FLEX hour in their areas of need and/or enrichment (reading, writing, math, STEM, or a combination thereof).
 Each student’s FLEX hour placement is based on pre-assessment data collected upon enrollment and is evaluated and adjusted throughout the course of the year by the instructional team.

-For students in need of reading intervention, JGS offers research-based, multisensory programming from Wilson Language Programs® and Lindamood-Bell Learning Processes, among others.
-Our expertly-trained teachers hold the highest level of certification, including Wilson Level II and International Dyslexia Association Tier 3 Dyslexia Therapists.
+For students in need of reading intervention, JGS offers research-based, multisensory programming from Wilson Language Training® Programs and Lindamood-Bell Learning Processes, among others.
+Some of our expertly-trained teachers hold the highest levels of certification, including Wilson Reading System® Level II Certification (Wilson Dyslexia Therapists) and International Dyslexia Association Tier 3 Dyslexia Therapists.
+Reading interventionists work with one to three students (at the same level) at a time in order to ensure program fidelity and positive student outcomes.

-We are dedicated to helping our students develop critical 21st century learning skills that equip them to contribute to the greater world community.
+We are dedicated to helping our students develop critical 21st-century learning skills that equip them to contribute to the greater world community.
 JGS students learn effective communication skills along with self-advocacy, respect for others, personal responsibility, critical thinking, and social equity.
 We teach students to evaluate the ethics and impact of their decisions, not only in an academic setting but from a global perspective as well.
-This includes sustainability education, values-based decision making, and, of course, travel.
-JGS offers annual trips to major U.S. cities (New York & Washington D.C.
+This includes sustainability education, values-based decision-making, and, of course, travel.
+JGS offers middle and high school students annual trips to major U.S. cities (New York & Washington D.C.
 2018, San Francisco, Silicon Valley, Monterey 2019) along with study abroad for the high school (Europe 2021!).

 JGS students are active members of our larger community.
 From community gardening to fundraising, service learning is an essential part of a Jones-Gordon education.
-High school students are required to complete 10 hours of community service each year, but many exceed these requirements by participating in monthly JGS-sponsored service projects.
+High school students are required to complete 10 hours of community service each semester, but many exceed these requirements by participating in monthly JGS-sponsored service projects and volunteer opportunities.